ddellacosta/friend-interactive-form-tutorial/README.md

 You'll see that we have some extra information in here as well: role configuration in addition to the authentication credentials.
 We'll get to that in a minute, although if you noticed that we passed in the ::user role to the `/authorized` route in our first example, you may have already guess how the roles are used.

-## Making it Actually Work
+## Putting It All Together

 We've done everything behind the scenes that we need to do to get our `interactive-form` workflow in place, and we have our credentials configured and ready to go--we just have to provide some HTML scaffolding.
-This won't win any design usability awards, but for now we'll try this vanilla HTML:
+This won't win any design or usability awards, but for now we'll try this vanilla HTML:

 ````HTML
 <h2>Login</h2>